 The hidden cost of doing your own encryption

-There’s actually one good reason to allow your online storage provider to have the ability to decrypt your data: web access.
+There’s at least one good reason to allow your online storage provider the ability to decrypt your data: web access.

-If your online storage provider encrypts your data when it’s stored on their servers, they must be able to decrypt it to provide you the ability to access the data via a web interface.
-Dropbox, for example, allows you to log in to your account from any machine and access the files stored in your account via the web.
+Some online storage providers encrypt your data when it’s stored on their servers.
+However, whether or not they do they must be able to decrypt it to provide you the ability to access the data via a web interface.
+For example, even though Dropbox encrypts your data on their servers, it also allows you to log in to your account from any machine and access the files stored in your account via the web.

 If you encrypt the data yourself using BoxCryptor, the online storage provider can only access your data in its encrypted form.
-You’ll need BoxCryptor on your computer (and of course, your password) to decrypt it before you’ll be able to use that data.
+You’ll need BoxCryptor (and of course, your password) on every device to decrypt it before you’ll be able to use that data.

 Traditional encryption solutions

-The idea here is simply that if you encrypt your data before it gets uploaded to any online storage provider, then they have no ability to decrypt it.
-You, and only you3, control the access to your actual data.
+The idea here is that if you encrypt your data before it gets uploaded to any online storage provider, they have no ability to decrypt it.
+You, and only you3, control the access to your data.

-- You have a file or set of files that you want to store online.
+- You have a file or set of files you want to store online.

-- You use a program such as 7-zip, Axcrypt, TrueCrypt, or similar to create a new file or files containing encrypted versions of the files.
+- You use a program such as 7-zip, VeraCrypt, or similar to create a new file or files containing encrypted versions of the files.

-- You place those files into online storage.
+- You place those encrypted files into online storage.

-Now, when you want to actually use those files on any machine where you don’t have the original, or want to make sure you have the most current copy, you need to:
+Now, when you want to use those files on any machine that doesn’t hold the originals, or want to make sure you have the most current copy, you need to:

 - Retrieve the encrypted files from online storage.